BitcoinDesign/Guide/guide/how-it-works/silent-payments.md

 ## Sending

-With the improvements to Contacts, on-chain send flows may start from a number of [entry points](/guide/daily-spending-wallet/sending/#payment-entry-points).
+With the improvements to contacts, on-chain send flows may start from a number of [entry points](/guide/daily-spending-wallet/sending/#payment-entry-points).
 When users start with obtaining a static address, every on-chain address derived from it will be visibly different from the static address the sender started with.
 This is likely to be confusing for users.
 Applications should take measures such as short explainers to avoid confusion on the users part.
 Test transactions are another good way to help users deal with this.

 {% include image-gallery.html pages = page.images_send %}